evnhf/groundwork-commons/docs/musings/2025-10-21-distributed-resilience.md

 **Example scenario**: If my neighbor Dan hosts his own instance and he already has an account, the multi-node architecture ensures resilience in hosting and removes my ability to just turn things off when/if I get mad at someone on the platform.

+**Important note**: The system should work perfectly well with a single node (realistic starting point for most neighborhoods), but support multiple nodes for redundancy without arbitrary upper limits.

 ## Federation vs Distributed Resilience

 This is fundamentally different from what ATProto or ActivityPub solve.